 One of the nice things about San Leandro is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The percentage of people in San Leandro who are college-educated is somewhat higher than the average US community of 21.84%: 28.83% of adults in San Leandro have at least a bachelor's degree.
+The overall education level of San Leandro is somewhat higher than in the average US city of 21.84%: 28.83% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in San Leandro in 2010 was $30,865, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $123,460 for a family of four.
 However, San Leandro contains both very wealthy and poor people as well.